-- Wall Add and Subtract Solids: Boolean operations between Rhino Solids and VisualARQ walls.
+- Add solids and Subtract Solids: boolean operations between Rhino Solids and VisualARQ walls.
 (See this Tip for more information)

 - Wall Extend to Surface: Option to extend walls vertically to any kind of open surface, polysurface or VisualARQ object (slab, roof, stair, etc…)

 This option allows you to create a VisualARQ wall from a solid object modeled in Rhino.
 This solid must be a closed extrusion or polysurface.
 You also need to create a base curve that will determine the position -inside the wall- in which the doors and windows will be inserted.
 This base curve must be planar and open.